Trending

 However, there is not enough DNA in the urine to test it.
 In addition, it is far more difficult to extract DNA from the liquid form of urine.

 DNA is located inside of epithelial cells, which are not excreted by healthy people.
 Most DNA in the body decreases rapidly at -20°C, so quantitative recovery after that period is impossible.
-DNA found in urine is also present in blood, semen, piel cells, tissue, organs, bone and muscles.
+DNA found in urine is also present in blood, semen, skin cells, tissue, organs, bone and muscles.

 What is DNA?